gisma-courses/gc/README.md

-This course is brought to you from the working group on Geoinformatics Science of the [Department of Geography](https://www.uni-marburg.de/fb19).
+This course is part of gisma spatial science ressources of the [Department of Geography](https://www.uni-marburg.de/fb19).

 The course content is developed and hosted on Github.